-- (a) Caretaker unit. - (1) Defined: An accessory dwelling unit occupied by an owner or caretaker of a principal use in a zoning district that does not permit residential uses. - (2) Standards: A caretaker unit must be located above or behind the principal use in such a way that the unit does not interrupt the commercial facade.

-- (b) Drive-thru. - (1) Defined: An accessory facility that allows a customer to be served while seated in a vehicle, typically accessory to an eating establishment, bank, dry cleaner, or pharmacy. - (2) Standards: - (A) Speaker boxes must be set back a minimum of 75 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts. - (B) Drive-thru lanes must be set back a minimum of 20 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts. - (c) Retail. - (1) Defined: Retail sales accessory to permitted non-retail commercial uses. - (2) Standards: Retailing of products must be limited to products that are manufactured or processed on the premises.
+- (a) Caretaker unit standards.
+A caretaker unit must be located above or behind the principal use in such a way that the unit does not interrupt the commercial facade. - (b) Drive-thru standards. - (1) Speaker boxes must be set back a minimum of 75 feet from the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts. - (2) Drive-thru lanes must be set back a minimum of 20 feet from the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts. - (c) Retail standards.
+Retailing of products must be limited to products that are manufactured or processed on the premises.